 March • Across our NYU communities we will build on local and national centennial commemorations of the ratification of the 19th amendment.
 NYU Womxn100 will highlight intersectional, historical, international, contemporary, and shifting notions of womxn, gender, and womxnhood in acknowledgement of the efforts of all womxn including those who have been excluded, erased, or made invisible.
 Programming will span from March 2020–March 2021.

-April • Through a weeklong series of programs and events, Ally Week creates chances for students, faculty, and administrators to deepen their understanding of the experiences of others—and to raise awareness of the individual and collective injustices that confront many people in our society.
+April • Through a weeklong series of programs and events, Solidarity Week creates chances for students, faculty, and administrators to deepen their understanding of the experiences of others—and to raise awareness of the individual and collective injustices that confront many people in our society.

 April and May • Acknowledge and celebrate the accomplishments of students of color from various cultural backgrounds as they graduate from their undergraduate, graduate, or professional studies programs.